Control Barrier Functions for Stochastic Systems and Safety-critical Control Designs: Introduction

 \section{Introduction}

 In recent control application problems, opportunities for demands for sophisticated machine behavior and machine-to-human contact have increased.
 Because the problems require machine behavior to stay within a safe range for the machine itself and humans, the center of the control design guidelines is changing from stability to {\it safety}.
-The transition is theoretically realized by the change from stabilization based on a control Lyapunov function to safety-critical control based on a control barrier function (CBF).
-In the last few years, research results on a CBF have been actively reported \cite{ames2017,ames2019,furusawa2021,nakamura2019,nguyen2016,shimizu2022,tezuka2022}.
+The transition is theoretically realized by the change from stabilization based on a control Lyapunov function to safety-critical control based on a control barrier function (CBF) {\cite{ames2017,ames2019}}.
+In the last few years, research results on a CBF have been actively reported { with various control application problems, and in reality, the simple realization of seemingly complicated commands \cite{ames2019,shimizu2022}, and human assist control \cite{furusawa2021,nakamura2019,tezuka2022} are being promoted}.

-In the context of a CBF, the control objective is to make a specific subset, which is said to be a {\it safe set}, on the state space invariance forward in time (namely, forward invariance \cite{ames2019}).
-This policy is welcome to various control application problems, and in reality, the simple realization of seemingly complicated commands \cite{ames2019,shimizu2022}, and human assist control \cite{furusawa2021,nakamura2019,tezuka2022} are being promoted.
+In the context of a CBF, the control objective is to make a specific subset, which is said to be a {\it safe set}, on the state space invariance forward in time (namely, forward invariance \cite{ames2019}). { There are various types of CBFs, the most commonly used currently are a reciprocal control barrier function (RCBF) \cite{ames2019,furusawa2021,nakamura2019} and a zeroing control barrier function (ZCBF) \cite{ames2019,shimizu2022,tezuka2022}: the RCBF is a positive function that diverges from the inside of the safe set toward the boundary, while the ZCBF is a function that is zero at the boundary of the safe set.
+The RCBF has a form that is easy to imagine as a barrier, while the ZCBF is defined outside the safe set, allowing the design of control laws with robustness.}

-A safety-critical control law should have robustness because the system's state slightly escapes from a safe set due to modeling and measurement errors.
-If an initial state is outside a safe set, the safety-critical control should make the state quickly return to the safe set.
-Such control is designed using a CBF whose domain is inside and outside a safe set.
-Unfortunately, this is difficult with a reciprocal control barrier function (RCBF) whose value diverges toward the boundary of a safe set.
-Therefore, a zeroing control barrier function (ZCBF) whose value tends to zero toward the boundary of a safe set has been the main focus in recent years \cite{ames2017,ames2019,tezuka2022}.

-On the other hand, a safe set is also desirable to maintain invariance even when a violent and irregular disturbance influences a system.
-Recently, a few reports on a CBF for a stochastic system have been made in \cite{clark2021} and \cite{wang2021}.
-The literature implies that a ZCBF for a stochastic system is hard to derive based on an RCBF in the same way as the case of a deterministic system.
-The reason is that the functional of the solution to a stochastic system is not invariant to a scaling operation \cite{nishimura2018automatica}.
-Moreover, the existence of an invariance set in a stochastic system is quite strict and generally depends on the property of a diffusion term \cite{nishimura2016scl}.
-Suppose a control input exists, achieving the invariance of a safe set regardless of a diffusion coefficient.
-In that case, the control input generally diverges toward the boundary of a safe set \cite{wang2021}.